Learn about the Toxics Release Inventory

 On December 4, 1984, a cloud of extremely toxic methyl isocyanate gas escaped from a Union Carbide Chemical plant in Bhopal, India.
 Thousands of people died that night in what is widely considered to be the worst industrial disaster in history.
 Thousands more died later as a result of their exposure, and survivors continue to suffer with permanent disabilities.
 In 1985, a serious chemical release occurred at a similar plant in West Virginia.

 In 1986, Congress passed the Emergency Planning and Community Right-to-Know Act (EPCRA) to support and promote emergency planning and to provide the public with information about releases of toxic chemicals in their community.
 Section 313 of EPCRA established the Toxics Release Inventory.

 In 1986, TRI was part of a new approach to environmental protection.
 By making information about industrial management of toxic chemicals available to the public, TRI creates a strong incentive for companies to improve environmental performance.
 Information disclosure programs such as TRI are different than most federal environmental programs that are designed to achieve better environmental performance by setting standards and specifying how facilities must operate.
 TRI is also different because the information is updated annually and is reported to EPA directly from facilities.

 TRI is a mandatory program.
-See the TRI Compliance and Enforcement webpage for more information.
+The TRI Compliance and Enforcement webpage has more information.

 In general, chemicals covered by the TRI Program are those that cause: